faizidev522/cybersecurity-learning/01-cybersecurity-virtual-lab/README.md

 ## Safety

-All testing will be performed only in authorized and isolated lab environments.
+All security testing and experiments will be conducted only within authorized, controlled, and isolated lab environments.